Interface Overview

 The home screen of GridScore is the first thing you see when you load the app and it’s your central hub from which you can reach all functionalities GridScore has to offer.
 We’ll now explain the individual areas of the home screen.

-The navigation bar along the top is used to switch between the different main areas of GridScore.
-These are Home
+The navigation bar along the left side is used to switch between the different main areas of GridScore.
+These are Home, Create new trial, Data entry, Visualization, Export, Settings and About as well as sub-items for some of them.

-On mobile devices, due to the limited horizontal space, the main navigation menu may be hidden and can be revealed by pressing the so-called Hamburger menu (button with three horizontal lines).
+On mobile devices, due to the limited horizontal space, the main navigation menu may be hidden and can be revealed by pressing the so-called Hamburger menu (button with three horizontal lines) in the top left corner.

 Quick actions